 Located in the Southern Highlands, Thorsmork is about 150 km from Reykjavik and 100 km from Selfoss.
 The essence of moving in the gravelly terrain is to have a capable automobile and an experienced driver.
 Self-driving needs a 4X4 vehicle with a river crossing insurance coverage.
 Booked tours usually take on the adventure with a super jeep.
 The hikers need them to cross the powerful Krossá river.

 Hiking in Thorsmork can be challenging but exciting at the same time.
 Available from April to October, the Fimmvorduhals trail is popular for running events and hiking tours.
-It’s best to dress in layers with a woolen base and pack some energy bars when you hike in Iceland.
+It’s best to dress in layers with a wool base and pack some energy bars when you hike in Iceland.
 The weather can be unpredictable with the elevation gain.

 On your way to Thorsmork, you will also be able to take a glance at the famous volcano Eyjafjallajökull that interrupted the European air travel in 2010.
 Two new craters, Magni and Móði, were created in that year near this area.
 They were named after the sons of Thor.
 The Seljalandsfoss waterfall, one of the most photogenic streams in Iceland, will also be on your route.
 These are all on the part of what you will see when you are hiking in Thorsmork Valley – the Icelandic geographic miracle.

 Landmannalaugar Highland is a nature reserve that constantly reminds you of the beauty of our planet earth.
 The best way to see this vast wilderness is on foot.
 Located in Southern Iceland, the 190 km drive from Reykjavik requires a 4WD vehicle that will eventually be necessary to power through the mountainous area.

 The Highland is the home to multiple hiking trails that attract countless outdoor enthusiasts: